amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 ~~~~~~~~~~~~~~~~~

 The PennyLane-Braket plugin provides pulse-level control for the OQC Lucy QPU through PennyLane's :class:`pennylane.pulse.ParametrizedEvolution`
 operation.
-Compatible pulse Hamiltonians can be defined using the :class:`pennylane.pulse.transmon_drive` function and used to create
+Compatible pulse Hamiltonians can be defined using the :func:`pennylane.pulse.transmon_drive` function and used to create
-``ParametrizedEvolution``'s using `pennylane.evolve`:
+``ParametrizedEvolution``'s using :func:`pennylane.evolve`:

 .. code-block:: python